 Opening hours: the bridge is always open, the church: Tuesdays to Sundays 2 pm–5 pm (which is why you need to wait until after lunch to come here), closed Mondays

-First, head to St. Michael’s Bridge.
-Interestingly, it wasn’t always the arched stone structure it is nowadays—it used to be a flat turntable bridge until the beginning of the 20th century.
-You can see St. Michaels’ Church on the other side of the river, but don’t charge straight there just yet.
+Interestingly, it wasn’t always the arched stone structure it is nowadays—it used to be a flat turntable bridge until the beginning of the 20th century, andnow it’s the only place where you can get all three of Ghent’s towers—St. Nicholas’, the Belfry, and St. Bavo’s—in one shot.

 ....and Saint Michael’s Church.
 And me, of course.

 Go inside St. Michael’s (beware it only opens at 2 pm), and you’ll be able to look at a bunch of art for free.
 It’s all very church-y.
-Compared to the other popular churches in Ghent, it’s less grand.
-Not much to do for more than a few minutes, so let’s move on.
-You have bigger things to tend to!
+Compared to the other churches in this one day Ghent itinerary, it’s less grand, so I recommend spending no more than a few minutes here before moving on.

 I liked the Gravensteen Castle from the outside, but next time I’d better get a ticket in advance...